SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

     Submitting job(s)..........
     9 job(s) submitted to cluster 329839.

-Apply your `condor_q` and `connect watch` knowledge to see this job progress.
+Apply your `condor_q` and `watch` knowledge to see this job progress.
 After all jobs finished, execute the `post_process.sh`  script to sort the results.

     ./post_process.sh